MISP/misp-dashboard/README.md

 flask run --host=0.0.0.0 --port=8001 # <- Be careful here, this exposes it on ALL ip addresses.
 Ideally if run locally --host=127.0.0.1
 ```

-OR, just toggle the debug flag in start_all.sh script.
+OR, just toggle the debug flag in start_all.sh or config.cfg.

 Happy hacking ;)